ScottyThePilot/hoi4_province_editor/README.md

 - Drag a ZIP archive, and it will try to load `provinces.bmp` and `definition.csv` from the archive
 - Use `Ctrl-O` or `Ctrl-Alt-O` to load a folder or archive using the file browser

+By default, HOI4PE will scramble all of the province IDs in your `definition.csv`.
+If you are editing a pre-existing map, this will probably mess up states, strategic regions, etc. In order to mitigate this, you can set the `preserve-ids` key to `true` in `hoi4pe_config.toml`; this will attempt to keep the ID scrambling to a minimum, and if IDs do change, they will be logged to `id_changes.txt`.

 In the terrain/biome map mode, the colors are based on what MapGen/ProvGen takes as input for terrain maps.
 In the coastal map mode, darker colors represent provinces that are not coastal, while lighter colors are coastal.